RodneeGlenMartin/error-propagation-rocket/README.md

 # Error Propagation Rocket

-A visualization demonstrating how a tiny difference in π (3.1415 vs 3.1416) propagates through vector magnitude calculations.
-Built for computational and numerical lab assignments.
+My Computational Lab Assignment about error propagation: how a tiny difference in π (3.1415 vs 3.1416) propagates through vector magnitude calculations.

 ## What It Demonstrates